-For our adults, we have a choice of two:
+For our adults, we have a choice of three:

-Our high school youth meet in a room set up especially for them in an informal setting that encourages discussion on matters important to them.
-Lou Deseau and Bob Jones continue to lead this group after effectively developing the format in 2006.
+● Our high school youth meet in the North Lounge, a room set up especially for them in an informal setting that encourages discussion focused on the intersection of scripture and everyday life.
+Bob Jones continues to lead this group after effectively developing the format in 2006.
 The youth have expressed an interest in examining current affairs and how the Bible helps us to put things in perspective.
 They also have a little “breakfast bar” available to them on Sunday mornings and access to contemporary Christian CDs.

 ● As they prepare for confirmation, our middle school students involve themselves with a more goal-oriented curriculum as they learn about what, exactly, it means to be a Lutheran.
 They learn about the history, prayers, terminology and services of the church.
 They also become involved with service projects and trips to locations important to the history of the Lutheran church in America.